 Shar La Porte is a Licensed Midwife (LM) and an American College of Nurse Midwives Certified Nurse-Midwife (CNM) currently licensed as a Nurse-Midwife and Registered Nurse (RN) by the State of New York.
-Her education includes an Associates of Science in Nursing from Philips Beth Israel School of Nursing and a Master of Science in Nurse-Midwifery from the Midwifery Institute at Philadelphia University.
+Her education includes an Associates of Science in Nursing from Philips Beth Israel School of Nursing and a Master of Science in Nurse-Midwifery from Jefferson University.

-Shar recently moved in with the love of her life.
+Shar is a New Yorker who resides in Queens.
 She is gently encouraging and guiding her eldest son out of the nest while supporting her other two children’s stent in the NYC public-school system and encouraging their love of dance and fashion.
 When not catching babies, you can find her in the gym.
 Shar currently holds the seat of secretary with the local ACNM chapter and annually runs the Miles for Midwives race to raise money for midwifery support and education.

-Lindsey Mayo is a registered nurse licensed by the state of New York.
-She has worked as birth doula for over five years.
-Her goal of becoming a midwife was cemented through her work with Family Care International, a NY based non-profit focused on making childbirth safer for women in rural and indigenous communities in Africa and Latin America.
-She received her Bachelor’s in Political Science and Spanish from the College of Charleston and has spent extensive time traveling through South America.
-She is currently enrolled in a Master’s of Midwifery program at SUNY Downstate.
-As a recent addition to the MCNYC team, she feels it is the perfect forum to support women and birth in a safe and comforting environment.
+Lindsey is a licensed nurse midwife by the state of New York.
+Before embarking on her career as a midwife, she was a birth doula for 8 years.
+Her dream of becoming a midwife was cemented through her work with Family Care International, a NY based non-profit focused on making childbirth safer for people in rural and indigenous communities in Africa and Latin America.
+She received her Bachelor’s in Political Science and Spanish from the college of Charleston and has spent extensive time traveling through South America.
+She then completed a Master’s of Midwifery at SUNY Downstate.
+Having been witness to all forms of birth in all birthing environments, she feels strongly in evidenced based care and client-centered birth practices.

-Nicole is a recently graduated nurse midwife, women’s health nurse practitioner, and certified lactation counselor.
+Nicole is a certified nurse midwife, women’s health nurse practitioner, and certified lactation counselor.
 She joined the team at Midwifery Care NYC as a birth assistant in September 2015 and as a staff nurse in May 2016.

-Since completing the Graduate Entry Prespecialty in Nursing (GEPN) program at Yale University’s School of Nursing, obtaining her RN in August 2015, and graduating with her MSN in Women’s Health and Nurse-Midwifery from the same program in May 2017, Nicole has been excited to continue her work as a staff nurse with MCNYC.
-She also counts herself lucky to be a soon-to-be MCNYC home birth parent, as she is expecting her first child in July.
+Since completing the Graduate Entry Prespecialty in Nursing (GEPN) program at Yale University’s School of Nursing, obtaining her RN in August 2015, and graduating with her MSN in Women’s Health and Nurse-Midwifery from the same program in May 2017, Nicole has been excited to continue her work as a staff nurse with MCNYC in addition to working as midwife in Morristown, NJ.
+Nicole has supported women in home, birth center, and hospital settings throughout her career as a nurse and midwife.
+She also counts herself lucky to be a MCNYC client, having given birth to her first child, Eudora Jane, in July 2017.